Codecademy/docs/content/html/concepts/elements/terms/select/select.md

 ---
-Title: '<select>'
+Title: "<select>"
-Description: 'Creates a drop-down list for the user to select from a number of option elements.'
+Description: "Creates a drop-down list for the user to select from a number of option elements."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Elements'
+  - "Elements"
-  - 'Tags'
+  - "Tags"
-  - 'UI'
+  - "UI"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
 ---

 The **`<select>`** element creates a dropdown list where the user can select from among a number of [`<option>`](https://www.codecademy.com/resources/docs/html/elements/option) elements.